 Where to eat fast and yummy?
 At Civerinos

 We ordered two pizza slices each, which is normal, thinking about the size of the portions in Spain.
-We weren’t ready for what we expected since 1 “slice” was half pizza!!!
+However, we weren’t ready for what we expected since 1 “slice” was half pizza!!!

-So, we ate four half pizzas and two beers for € 21.70, although it could have been two slices perfectly and we would have eaten for half the price.
+So, we ate four half pizzas and two beers for € 21.70; although it could have been two slices perfectly, we would have eaten for half the price.

 South Bridge Underground (Mercat Tours)

-Edinburgh is a city with a lot of ghost stories, we couldn’t go without knowing some now, could we?
+Edinburgh is a city with many ghost stories; we couldn’t go without knowing some now, could we?
 So we decided to take the tour to get to know the vaults under the South Bridge.

 The tour we did with a local guide, who I don’t remember the name of.
-She was telling us different stories, using historical data, along with ghost stories, and was creating the right environment to move to another era so that we could imagine what life was like in those years.
+She was telling us different stories, using historical data, along with ghost stories.
+She was creating the right environment to move to another era to imagine what life was like in those years.

 It’s a very entertaining tour, lasts an hour or so, and I think you can only visit the vaults with a guide.
-It’s an interesting visit to make 1 day in Edinburgh.
+Nevertheless, it’s an interesting visit to make 1 day in Edinburgh.